 I have found these strategies really helpful and have noticed a really big change in the way I handle problems with my partner.

-f you are interested in learning more then sign up for my newsletter because I will be announcing dates for my online empowering Relationships course very soon.
+If you are interested in learning more then sign up for my newsletter and I will let you know when I will be running my online empowering Relationships course.